 The Thomas J. Long School of Pharmacy is committed to preparing students for the many settings where pharmacists play a key role, from medical affairs to clinical research.
 To help train the next generation of innovators and leaders, we offer a number of fellowships for doctor of pharmacy graduates.
 We prepare pharmacists for careers in a wide variety of settings, including in academia, acute inpatient medicine, medical affairs and the biopharmaceutical industry.

 Fellowship in Industry Program

 Pacific’s Fellowship in Industry Program (FIP) was established in 2017 to provide exceptional pharmaceutical industry training for doctor of pharmacy (PharmD) graduates.
-The FIP currently offers six fellowships: three in partnership with Genentech, two in partnership with Legacy Heart Care and one in partnership with the United States Air Force.
+The FIP currently offers six fellowships: two in partnership with Flow Therapy, three in partnership with Genentech and one in partnership with the United States Air Force.

 Pharmacy Practice Fellowship